Caallum/bicycle/README.md

 # Bicycle

-> An easy to use Modmail/Moderation Discod Bot
+> Modmail and Moderation Discord Bot

 ## Made by TURPH